 Digital Organization: Phone

-It is a fresh year and a fresh start.
+It is a new year and a fresh start.
 So, why hold onto things.
-Everyone needs a new beginning.
-Organizing, to me, is freeing.
-I mean I feel physically lighter.
+We all need a new beginning from time to time.
+To me, organizing is freeing.
 So, as I purge/donate/organize my life, I will let you know what I’m doing.
 Maybe it will inspire you.
 So let’s begin with Digital Organization: Phone.

 My phone is NOT my lifeline.

-I try not to carry it into places with me and I don’t obsessively scroll for hours and hours.
+I try not to carry it into places with me, and I don’t obsessively scroll for hours.
 It has been becoming more and more apparent how addicted we all are to our cell phones.
-Really, it is sad.
+It is sad.

 I sit in places and look around.
 Everyone has their nose in their phones.
 Scrolling, endlessly.
-Comparing themselves to others because, in the little squares of life, everything seems perfect.
+People are always comparing themselves to others.
+They do this because, in the little squares of life, everything seems perfect.
 Therefore, we fall into the trap of never being enough.

 The first thing I do is work on my text messages.
 How many times do you see a text and think you have responded.
 Then you realize you didn’t respond to that message.
 I am so guilty of that.
-Every night, I go through them and respond to what I need too.
+Every night, I go through them and respond to what I need to.
 Then, I put in my calendar what needs to go in there.

 Next, I delete all my text messages.
 If it is something important, I will copy/paste it into a “Note” app.
-I have also been known to screenshot something.
 From there, I will transfer it from my phone gallery to my tablet.
-More on that in another post.
-I am pretty diligent about deleting my messages, daily.
+I am pretty diligent about deleting my messages daily.
 The visual clutter drives me completely insane.
 I get overwhelmed.

 Next up, I go through my contacts.

 Delete delete delete.
-I have *very* few numbers on my phone.
-If I haven’t talked to you in a year, chances are, I’m not gonna talk to you in the new year.
+I have very few numbers on my phone.
 There have been moments where someone has randomly texted me.
-I simply ask who they are 🙂 Most of the time, I have a general idea of who it is.
+I ask who they are 🙂 Most of the time, I have a general idea of who it is.